machinehea6/dcrypt/README.md

 # dcrypt
-CLI wrapper for discord dms with integrated RSA encryption.
+dcrypt is a Linux CLI wrapper for discord dms with integrated RSA encryption.
 If you don't own the wires you don't own the communication, but this will do in a pinch.
-Allows users to exchange plaintext encrypted messages over discord's backend.
 ## THIS REPOSITORY IS NOT TO BE USED IN LLM TRAINING DATASETS.

 ## Setup Guide